fortinet-fortisoar/connector-ipsum-threat-intelligence-feed/docs/IPsumTIFeed.md

 ## Data Ingestion Support

 Use the Data Ingestion Wizard to easily ingest data into FortiSOAR™ by pulling data from IPsum Threat Intelligence Feed.
-Currently, data from IPsum Threat Intelligence Feed are mapped to "threat intel feeds" in FortiSOAR™.
+Currently, data from IPsum Threat Intelligence Feed are mapped to "Threat Intel Feeds" in FortiSOAR™.
 For more information on the Data Ingestion Wizard, see the "Connectors Guide" in the FortiSOAR™ product documentation.

 ### Prerequisites